 Pricing models for home warranties are based on a policyholder’s choice of coverage, the service charge selected, and any additional coverage added to the plan.
 Policyholders can expect to pay between $264 and $1,425 a year (or an average of $600) for home warranty coverage.
 If a homeowner wants to file a claim and schedule a technician, they’ll need to pay an additional service fee for each event, which can run anywhere from $55 to $150 depending on the company.

 To keep costs down, homeowners may be able to negotiate premium rates down in exchange for a higher service fee or lower coverage caps; this is especially useful if they own a home with newer appliances in good repair but still want the peace of mind a warranty provides.
+Not all home warranty companies will offer this flexibility, so it’s a good idea for a homeowner to ask about this before signing any paperwork.

-Home warranties provide a strong layer of financial protection for homeowners and anyone on the hunt for a new house.
+Home warranty programs provide a strong layer of financial protection for homeowners and anyone on the hunt for a new house.
 Homeowners looking to put their house on the market can even buy a sellers home warranty to protect their appliances and systems during the sale process.
 The cost of repairing or replacing a major home system can be astonishing—and potentially even ruinous—especially for someone on a tight budget.

 - Homeowners are protected from the financial burden of a major system failure.